SECTION XXV: The Hebrew Priests Given An Offer They Can Refuse

 “And Moses came and called for the elders of the people, and laid before their faces all these words which the LORD commanded him.
 And all the people answered together, and said, All that the LORD hath spoken we will do.
 And…the LORD said unto Moses

 Are you catching the significance of “the priests”?
-These are the Hebrew priests like Job, Abraham, Isaac and Jacob who offered sacrifices on behalf of their households.
+These are the Hebrew priests like Job, Abraham, Isaac, Jacob and Jethro who offered sacrifices on behalf of their households.
 The Levitical priesthood doesn’t get established until 8 chapters later.

 Hermeneutically, there is no getting around the fact that God offered favored nation status to the multi-ethnic Hebrews headed by its Melchizedekian priesthood.